evgenyneu/evgenii.com/app/blog/_posts/2014-06-01-google-panda-4-0-update-be-unique-and-valuable.md

 ## Build your business around your Customer

-Mind shift is happening right now.
+A mindshift is happening right now.
 With its algo updates Google is **breaking the spirit** of traditional SEO which was concentrated mainly on gaming search engines.